HomeBlog Home

 ⚬ Are there any upcoming special assessments that the current condo residents may have to pay?

-⚬ Is there an actual company managing the Condo Association or is it self-ran by Condo residents?
+⚬ Is there an actual company managing the Condo Association, or is it self-run by Condo residents?

-⚬ Can I see a copy of the Condos Association Budget/Balance sheet?
+⚬ Can I see a copy of the Condos Association's budget/Balance sheet?

 5. Condo Inspection